Ape-xCV/Nika-Read-Only/README.md

 ### 1b.
 Alternative single GPU: VNC (for Linux) + dGPU (for Windows)

 - You can use VNC if you don't have iGPU:
-  - Install Fedora 44 MATE from: [`Fedora website`](https://dl.fedoraproject.org/pub/fedora/linux/releases/44/Spins/x86_64/iso/).
+  - Install Fedora 44 XFCE from: [`Fedora website`](https://dl.fedoraproject.org/pub/fedora/linux/releases/44/Spins/x86_64/iso/).
   - Disconnect from Internet before installing and avoid updating after.

 - Install headless VNC and switch to terminal mode: